OffchainLabs/arbitrum-docs/arbitrum-docs/for-devs/third-party-docs/TheGraph/thegraph.md

 ![publish button](https://edgeandnode.notion.site/image/https%3A%2F%2Fprod-files-secure.s3.us-west-2.amazonaws.com%2Fa7d6afae-8784-4b15-a90e-ee8f6ee007ba%2F2f9c4526-123d-4164-8ea8-39959c8babbf%2FUntitled.png?table=block&id=37005371-76b4-4780-b044-040a570e3af6&spaceId=a7d6afae-8784-4b15-a90e-ee8f6ee007ba&width=1420&userId=&cache=v2)

 Before you can query your subgraph, Indexers need to begin serving queries on it.
-In order to streamline this process, you can curate your own subgraph using GRT.
+In order to streamline this process, you can curate your own subgraph using `$GRT`.

 When publishing, you'll see the option to curate your subgraph.
-As of May 2024, it is recommended that you curate your own subgraph with at least 3,000 GRT to ensure that it is indexed and available for querying as soon as possible.
+As of May 2024, it is recommended that you curate your own subgraph with at least 3,000 `$GRT` to ensure that it is indexed and available for querying as soon as possible.

 ![Publish screen](https://lh7-us.googleusercontent.com/docsz/AD_4nXerUr-IgWjwBZvp9Idvz5hTq8AFB0n_VlXCzyDtUxKaCTANT4gkk-2O77oW-a0ZWOh3hnqQsY7zcSaLeCQin9XU1NTX1RVYOLFX9MuVxBEqcMryqgnGQKx-MbDnOWKuMoLBhgyVWQereg3cdWtCPcTQKFU?key=fnI6SyFgXU9SZRNX5C5vPQ)